binsentsu/home-assistant-solaredge-modbus/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-# Multiple Inverter Support
-This fork was created to track the upstream, but with the multiple inverter pull request #12 that wasn't merged.
-Unfortuantely as of upstream release 1.4.0 I will no longer be able to keep up because of changes that were pulled in to add a bunch of control stuff exceed my Python + Home Assistant skill level.
-I will keep maintaining this fork where applicable because I need it for my inverter setup, but beyond that hopefully someone with better Python skills will be able to add multiple inverter support upstream.

-Important: The inverters must have sequential unit IDs (i.e. 1, 2, 3, ...).
-It doesn't matter which RS485 bus your inverter chain is on as long as it's configured as Solaredge leader/follower (master/slave in older firmware).
-If you have meters connected to inverter unit 1 the meter IDs *can* overlap the inverter unit IDs because they're on different busses (the solaredge meter ships with default ID 2).

-This integration is developed on a system that consists of two inverters and one meter:
-* Inverters (addressed 1 and 2) on RS485-1
-* Ethernet connected to inverter 1 with modbus/tcp enabled
-* E+I meter (address 2) connected to inverter 1 on RS485-2.
-* Ethernet is also for Solaredge comms - no wireless or cell options

-Q: Why don't you have batteries?
-A: Because I have net metering without TOU and I get paid for exported energy, so there was no ROI to invest in a battery system.

 # home-assistant-solaredge-modbus
 Home assistant Custom Component for reading data from Solaredge inverter through modbus TCP.
 Implements Inverter registers from https://www.solaredge.com/sites/default/files/sunspec-implementation-technical-note.pdf